ByteDecoder/Veranda/README.md

 ## Key features

-- Almost non existing in runtime.
+- Almost non existing at runtime.
 - Doesn't force any data structure on user - your graphs and nodes don't have to derive from any class.
 - Uses Odin Inspector for displaying data.
 - Editor data can be stored with Unity serialization.